samisbakedham/Clerici/README.md

 A pruned blockchain can only serve part of the historical chain data to other peers, but is otherwise identical in functionality to the full blockchain.
 To use a pruned blockchain, it is best to start the initial sync with --prune-blockchain.
-However, it is also possible to prune an existing blockchain using the CLC-blockchain-prune tool or using the --prune-blockchain UTTCd option with an existing chain.
+However, it is also possible to prune an existing blockchain using the CLC-blockchain-prune tool or using the --prune-blockchain CLCd option with an existing chain.
 If an existing chain exists, pruning will temporarily require disk space to store both the full and pruned blockchains.